swadesh0287/Dinner-Time/README.md

-# Taste of India - A Food Ordering App
+# Dinner Time - A Food Ordering App

 Welcome to Dinner Time where the love for great food meets the convenience of online ordering.
 Our food ordering app provides a seamless and delightful experience for users looking to explore a variety of cuisines, discover local favorites, and satisfy their cravings with just a few clicks.